A Gentle Way to Decide Without Pressure or Promises

 “Is this worth trying?”

-That’s a reasonable question – especially if you’ve already tried many things and are tired of getting your hopes up.
+That’s a reasonable question — especially if you’ve:

-One of the biggest misunderstandings about brain-based approaches is the idea that starting means committing long-term.
+One of the biggest misunderstandings about brain‑based approaches is the idea that starting means signing up for an open‑ended, long‑term commitment.

-In reality, neurofeedback can be approached as a test of capacity, not a promise of outcome.
+In reality, neurofeedback and other regulation tools can be approached as a test of capacity, not a promise of outcome.

 The question isn’t: